Petal

 Example:

-Protection against SQL injection may consists of several countermeasures:
+Protection against SQL injection may consist of several countermeasures:

 • Proper input validation